-That “reason” is not a logical reason.
+That “reason” to have sex is not a logical reason.
 I don’t mean to say that you have to give him a reason to commit.
-That “reason” to commit is who you are, and how you show up – for example, your sexiness, your nurturing nature and your softness.
+That “reason” to commit is who you are, and how high value you show up.

 Generally, men and women are inherently motivated by different things in relationships.

 We are all unique, sure, but remember, I am generalising for the sake of understanding.

 There are many people in the world who have become so resentful that they have turned to calling themselves ’empowered’ because they don’t want the difficulty of this.